arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ## Combining It All

 --{{0}}--
 Now, we'll get the chance to combine the two parts of SQL joins to craft some queries.
 We'll use `FROM` statements to describe the type of join and an `ON` statement to describe the join criteria.
-Don't worry, we'll add plenty of scaffolding in the beginning, and slowly work up to crafting an entire SQL query.
+Don't worry, we'll add plenty of scaffolding in the beginning, and slowly work up to crafting an entire SQL join.

 Now we'll practice crafting some SQL queries by combining join type and join criteria.